5roop/task8/README.md

 # Addendum 2022-03-18T11:20:56

 The training still doesn't run.
 It seems the limiting factor is not the training, but the dataset loading.
 I've limited the data to 33k instances.
+This made it to training.